 Coming into full communion with the Catholic Church describes the process for entrance into the Catholic Church for men and women who are baptized Christians but not Roman Catholics.
 These individuals make a profession of faith but are not baptized again.

 To prepare for this reception, the people, who are called "candidates," usually participate in a program to help them understand and experience the teachings and practices of the Catholic Church.
 Some preparation may be with catechumens preparing for baptism, but the preparation for candidates is different since they have already been baptized and committed to Jesus Christ, and many have also been active members of other Christian communities.

-In 2004, about 150,000 people will join the church in dioceses across the United States.
+Each year, about 150,000 people will join the church in dioceses across the United States.
 Based on averages from the past three years, the number is approximately 50 percent for baptisms and 50 percent for full communion.

 The Holy Saturday Liturgy begins with the Service of Light, which includes the blessing of the new fire and the Paschal candle which symbolizes Jesus, the light of the World.
 The second part consists of the Liturgy of the Word with a number of scripture readings.
 After the Liturgy of the Word, the candidates are presented to the community, who pray for them and join in the Litany of the Saints.
 Next, the presider blesses the water, placing the Easter or Paschal candle into the baptismal water.
 Those seeking baptism then renounce sin and profess their faith after which they are immersed into the baptismal water three times with the words, "I baptize you in the name of the Father, and of the Son, and of the Holy Spirit."
 In some situations the water may be poured over the head of each candidate.